 In addition to the vast amount of qualitative and quantitative information generated by GCxGC on the components present in complex PS, the technique is also well suited to environmental and human health risk assessment studies.
-The two-dimensional retention time data measured by GCxGC provide direct information about the volatilities, air-water partitioning properties, and octanol-water partitioning properties of the components present in a PS sample.
+The twodimensional retention time data measured by GCxGC provide direct information about the volatilities, air-water partitioning properties, and octanol-water partitioning properties of the components present in a PS sample.
 These properties ultimately determine the rate and extent to which the petroleum hydrocarbon components in the samples may partition between the atmospheric, water, and soil compartments of the environment (Arey et al 2005, Nabi et al 2014, Nabi et al 2017).
-In this respect there is a good synergy between the HCBM and the separation of the hydrocarbon components achieved by GCxGC analysis.
+In this respect the HCBM is well-supported by the separation of the hydrocarbon components achieved by GCxGC analysis.